AtharvaGholkar/DataAnalysisProjects/DataWithDanny_PizzaRunner_SQL_CaseStudy/Case_study_1/README.md

  # :speech_balloon: CASE STUDY QUESTIONS

-  # :speech_balloon: A. Pizza Metrics
+  # :question: A. Pizza Metrics

 1. How many pizzas were ordered?
 2. How many unique customer orders were made?